PMArkive/NintendoClients_wiki/PRUDP-Protocol.md

 * This field only takes up one byte in the header: `(flags << 3) | type`.
 Note that only 5 bits are left for the flags, but PRUDP V0 does not support aggregate acknowledgement anyway.
 </details>

 Even though PRUDP also supports unreliable data packets, these are never used by NEX.
-Only the SYN packet and acknowledgement packets are sent without FLAG_RELIABLE.
+Only SYN, PING and acknowledgement packets are sent without FLAG_RELIABLE.

 | Value | Type |
 | --- | --- |